Conduct and Interpret a Mann-Whitney U-Test

 What is the Mann-Whitney U-Test?

-Other dependency tests that compare the mean scores of two or more groups are the F-test, ANOVA and the t-test family.
-Unlike the t-test and F-test, the Mann-Whitney U-test is a non-paracontinuous-level test.
-That means that the test does not assume any properties regarding the distribution of the underlying variables in the analysis.
-This makes the Mann-Whitney U-test the analysis to use when analyzing variables of ordinal scale.
-The Mann-Whitney U-test is also the mathematical basis for the H-test (also called Kruskal Wallis H), which is basically nothing more than a series of pairwise U-tests.
+The Mann-Whitney U is a non-parametric test used to assess for significant differences in a scale or ordinal dependent variable by a single dichotomous independent variable.
+It is the non-parametric equivalent of the independent samples t-test.
+This means that the test does not assume any properties regarding the distribution of the dependent variable in the analysis.
+This makes the Mann-Whitney U-test the appropriate analysis to use when analyzing dependent variables on an ordinal scale.
+The Mann-Whitney U-test is also the mathematical basis for the H-test (also called Kruskal Wallis H).

-Because the test was initially designed in 1945 by Wilcoxon for two samples of the same size and in 1947 further developed by Mann and Whitney to cover different sample sizes the test is also called Mann–Whitney–Wilcoxon (MWW), Wilcoxon rank-sum test, Wilcoxon–Mann–Whitney test, or Wilcoxon two-sample test.
+The test was initially designed in 1945 by Wilcoxon for two samples of the same size and was further developed in 1947 by Mann and Whitney to cover different sample sizes.
+Thus, the test is also called Mann–Whitney–Wilcoxon (MWW), Wilcoxon rank-sum test, Wilcoxon–Mann–Whitney test, or Wilcoxon two-sample test.

-The U-test is a non-paracontinuous-level test, in contrast to the t-tests and the F-test; it does not compare mean scores but median scores of two samples.
-Thus it is much more robust against outliers and heavy tail distributions.
-Because the Mann-Whitney U-test is a non-paracontinuous-level test it does not require a special distribution of the dependent variable in the analysis.
-Thus it is the best test to compare mean scores when the dependent variable is not normally distributed and at least of ordinal scale.
+The U-test is a non-parametric test, in contrast to the t-test; it does not compare mean scores but median scores of two samples.
+Thus, it is much more robust against outliers and heavy tail distributions.
+Because the Mann-Whitney U-test is a non-parametric test, it does not require a special distribution of the dependent variable in the analysis.
+Therefore, it is an appropriate test to compare groups when the dependent variable is not normally distributed and at least of ordinal scale.